doctorray117/minecraft-ondemand/README.md

 The final task we need to do is create the ECS task, cluster, and service.

 ### Task Definition
-Create a new Task Definition called of `FARGATE` launch type.
+Create a new Task Definition of `FARGATE` launch type.
 In the configuration wizard, use these options:
 - Task Definition Name: `minecraft-server`
 - Task Role: `ecs.task.minecraft-server`
 - Network Mode: `awsvpc` (default)